ProIntegritate/IOCs/README.md

 - Richhash Filename
 - Richhash State: "Full header" + (size) or "No header"

 *Note: From 2020-Jan-08 Richhashes are compatible with YARA rules (pe.rich_signature.clear_data), before that they used ANOTHER format which _wasn't compatible_ and could only be used for pivoting within the data.
-Will release proper hashes of the files with proper richheader hashes later on.*
+Will release proper hashes of the files with proper richheader hashes later on.
+The new files are called iocs_V2_yyyy-mm-dd, V2 denoting that these new fields are used*